-DPS Sustainability will be working with high schools to launch the Seal of Climate Literacy during the 2024-25 school year.
+Denver Public Schools will be working with high schools to implement the Seal of Climate Literacy starting during the 2024/25 school year.
 The seal fits with DPS' commitment to becoming a nationally recognized leader in sustainability, climate action, and environmental justice.
 The seal is one way that we can meet our goal of all students and staff being engaged in sustainability by 2050.